Nick Bitel (Chair)

 Jennie Price, Chief Executive

-Jennie Price, a barrister by training, has been at Sport England since April 2007.
+Jennie Price, a barrister by training, joined Sport England as its CEO in April 2007.

 Under her leadership, Sport England has seen the number of people regularly taking part in sport grow by 1.6m people since London won the bid to host the Olympic Games in 2012.